nandinigithub22/FlightPrediction/README.md

 # 📑 Table of Contents
   - 📝 Introduction
   - ✨ Features
-  -🔧 Installation
+  - 🔧 Installation
   - 🚀 Usage
   - 📊 Data
   - 🧠 Model
-  -🤝 Contributing
+  - 🤝 Contributing
-  -📜 License
+  - 📜 License

 # 📝 Introduction
+🛠️ Built with:
+  - Python: Core logic for data processing and model implementation.
+  - Flask: Web framework to create the web application.
+  - HTML/CSS: Frontend for the user interface.
-The Flight Price Prediction system is designed to predict the cost of flights based on multiple factors such as airline, departure time, arrival time, and more.
-The system is implemented using a machine learning model trained on historical flight data.
+  - The Flight Price Prediction system is designed to predict the cost of flights based on multiple factors such as airline, departure time, arrival time, and more.
+The system is implemented using a machine  learning model trained on historical flight data and is accessible via a user-friendly web application.

 # ✨ Features
 🔍 Predicts flight prices based on various input features.